Chart Color Schemes

 Infrastructure

-Euroa has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Euroa has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 16 projects likely affecting the region.
-Notable ones are Euroa Health Expansion, Euroa Bicentennial Park Play Space Upgrade, North East Rail Line Upgrade, and Kialla West Primary School Kindergarten.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Notable ones include Euroa Health Expansion, Euroa Bicentennial Park Play Space Upgrade, North East Rail Line Upgrade, and Kialla West Primary School Kindergarten.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.